 The PA Student Handbook is published for the convenience of students enrolled in the Butler University PA Program, as well as those who may be interested in the program.
 Additionally, the Handbook helps meet accreditation Standards established by the Accreditation Review Commission on the Education of the Physician Assistant (ARC-PA).
-(Accreditation Standards A3.02; A3.15) The 2019-2020 PA Student Handbook's effective date is May 13, 2019.
+(Accreditation Standards A3.02; A3.15).

 Butler University is the sole sponsoring institution of the PA Program.
 (Accreditation Standard A1.01) The Higher Learning Commission accredits Butler University.
-It is Butler University's mission to provide the highest quality of liberal and professional education and to integrate the liberal arts with professional education, by creating and fostering a stimulating intellectual community built upon interactive dialogue and inquiry among students, faculty, and staff.
+Butler University, founded on ideals of equity and academic excellence, creates and fosters a collaborative, stimulating intellectual learning environment.
+We are inspired to boldly innovate and broadly educate, enriching communities and preparing all learners to lead meaningful lives.
 Butler University provides equality of opportunity in its educational programs for all persons.
 It is the policy of the University to provide equality regardless of age, gender, race, religion, color, disability, veteran status, sexual orientation, national origin, or any other legally protected category.
 (Accreditation Standard A3.13)